 For the journal's policy regarding the prior publication of submitted manuscripts, please click here.

+Conflict of Interest Statement.
 Authors must indicate whether there is a conflict of interest when lodging their submission via the ScholarOne Manuscript submission website.
 If there is a conflict of interest, the author must clearly identify the conflict in their covering letter that declares any grants or other sources of funding that support reported research, as well as any relevant industrial links or affiliations that the author may have.
 Any potential conflicts of interest will be held in confidence while the paper is under review and will not influence the editorial decision but, if the article is accepted for publication, the Editor will consider whether such information needs to be communicated to the reader.

-4. MANUSCRIPT PREPARATION
+4. MANUSCRIPT CATEGORIES

 i.
 Original Article